-Poverty is a big issue in the African continent and refers to the lack of basic human needs of the African people.
-Most African nations perform poorly in lists related to economic prowess and human development index.
-Despite having rich natural resources, the economy of the countries are negatively impacted by high rates of corruption, lack of proper medical and education facilities, underdeveloped infrastructure, civil wars, political unrest and other such problems.
-The poorest countries in Africa are thus also the poorest countries in the world.
-Here we discuss some of these nations, their economies, and the factors that impede the economic progress of these nations.
+Despite being rich in natural resources, the economies of some African countries are negatively impacted by high rates of corruption, lack of proper medical and education facilities, underdeveloped infrastructure, civil wars, political unrest and other such problems.
+Many of the poorest countries in Africa are also among the poorest countries in the world.
+Here we discuss some of these nations, their economies, and the factors impeding economic progress.

 Guinea is a West African nation with an area of 245,860 square km and a population of 10.5 million.
 The country has abundant natural resources and bauxite reserves of the country constitute 25% or more of the world’s bauxite reserves.
 Along with bauxite, alumina is also a major export.
 Diamond and gold are also mined for export.
 Guinea also has a high potential for hydroelectric power development.
 80% of the country’s workforce is employed in the agricultural sector.
 Despite a potential for rapid growth and development, Guinea is faced with unsound economic policies, poorly developed infrastructural facilities, poor youth employment and several other problems that make it one of the poorest countries in Africa.

-Mozambique is a Southeast African country with a population of 24,692,144 as of 2014.
-The country is one of the poorest and underdeveloped countries in the world.
+Mozambique is a southeast African country with a population of 24,692,144 as of 2014.
+The country is one of the poorest and least developed countries in the world.
 However, with financial aid from organizations like the World Bank and the International Monetary Fund, Mozambique has exhibited a positive growth trend.
 The minimum legal salary in the country is around $60 USD per month.
-The country faces the problems of chronic child malnutrition, poor literacy rates, improper access to health facilities, etc.
+The country faces the problems of chronic child malnutrition, poor literacy rates, improper access to health facilities, and more

 Liberia, a West African country, covers an area of 111,369 square km and houses a population of 4,503,000 people.
 The country has a formal employment rate of 15%.
 The economy of the country is heavily dependent on foreign aid and foreign direct investment.
 The country also earns revenue from the export of timber, rubber, and iron ore.
 After a peak growth in 1979, the economy of Liberia went through a period of major decline that was triggered by the outbreak of a civil war in the country in 1989.
 A 90% reduction in GDP was experienced between 1989 and 1995.
 After the war, the GDP made a gradual recovery, and the growth rate was 5.1% in 2010, making Liberia one of the fastest growing economies in the world the same year.
 Presently, a small domestic market, high costs of transport, inadequate infrastructural facilities, poor trade connections with neighbors are all impediments to the growth of the Liberian economy.